-While working in New York, Loren began taking courses in ancient metal-smithing to better understand the materials she was conserving.
-She never underwent a formal jewelers training, however was fortunate to supplement her self-learning through workshops with many masters of highly specialized techniques, not widely practiced today.
+While in New York, Loren began taking courses in ancient metalsmithing.
+While Loren never underwent a formal jewelers training, she was fortunate to work with many masters of highly specialized techniques, not widely practiced today.

-Today, Loren works in 22k yellow gold jewelry highlighting ancient techniques and aesthetics, drawing inspiration from the art and mythologies of antiquity.
-She launched her company, Loren Nicole in 2012 and In a short few years, she has received significant media attention, being recognized for craftsmanship and her unique expression of an ancient aesthetic.
+Loren now works in 22k yellow gold, her jewelry highlighting ancient techniques and aesthetics, drawing inspiration from the art and mythologies of antiquity.
+She launched her company, In 2012, Loren launched Loren Nicole, and in a few short years, she has received significant media attention, being recognized for craftsmanship and her unique expression of an ancient aesthetic.
 Loren was awarded the 2020 Town and Country Jewelry Award for the Future of the industry.

-Always in pursuit of learning, Teetelli continues to study with masters around the world, researching ancient techniques to continue telling stories of the past in modern ways.
+Always in pursuit of learning, Loren continues to study with masters around the world, researching ancient techniques, continuing to tell stories of the past in modern ways.